Learn best practices for using memory efficiently in iOS and tvOS.

 Here are some tips for understanding how your Metal app is using memory, and best practices for reducing memory usage.

-Use Xcode 10 to measure memory consumption.
-Build your app with the iOS 12 or tvOS 12 SDK, then use Xcode memory gauge to observe your app’s total memory footprint during execution.
-You can get more detail by doing an Instruments trace, Capturing a Frame Using Xcode, or using the memory graph tool.
+Use Xcode 11 to measure memory consumption.
+Build your app with the iOS 13 or tvOS 13 SDK, then use Xcode memory gauge to observe your app’s total memory footprint during execution.

 Make your assets as small as possible.
 Avoid loading a large resource when a smaller one will do.
 Use compressed texture formats.
 Load lower-resolution textures when running on memory-constrained devices.
 Consider reducing the fidelity of 3D models and compressing per-vertex data.